 About The Arts at USF

 At USF, we provide our students with hands-on experiences and real-world opportunities for exhibitions, performances and practice within our own university gallery spaces, museum and performance halls.
 Students also participate in design, research, performance and exhibition projects across the Tampa Bay community.
-We proudly feature our students, faculty and guest artists in over 250 stage productions, concerts, exhibitions and lectures each year.
+We proudly feature our students, faculty and guest artists in approximately 400 stage productions, concerts, exhibitions and lectures each year.
 Many of these are free and open to the public.
 See our event calendar to plan your next visit.

 Research is how the College of The Arts provides resources to help students and the community benefit from the work and discovery at this university.
 Research in the Arts expands the practice of our students, faculty and community of artists through interdisciplinary work, global explorations of perspectives and local community engagement.
 The three research units of the College of The Arts – the Graphicstudio, the Center for Music Education Research and the Florida Center for Community Design and Research – exemplify the interdisciplinary significance of the arts.
 Through these research units, our students are exposed to various contemporary works that become incorporated into their curriculum and expand their own creative practices.

 When the University of South Florida was founded in 1956, what is today the College of The Arts was known as the Division of Fine Arts under the umbrella of the College of Liberal Arts – one of the first four colleges at USF.
 In 1971, that division officially became its own college, and today the College of The Arts is home to the School of Architecture & Community Design, the School of Art & Art History, the School of Music, the School of Theatre & Dance and the Institute for Research in Art.
 For more background history on USF, visit History and Traditions.